 The Committee was established by Engineers Canada with partners from all levels of government and the private sector to assess the vulnerability of Canada’s public infrastructure to impacts of climate change in four categories, including water resources and create a formal protocol for infrastructure owners to assess risks related to climate change.

 The TRCA study applied the risk and vulnerability assessment processes of the PIEVC protocol, including a conventional probability-consequence approach to define risks associated with interactions between the components of the dam and various climate conditions and an engineering analysis refined the assessment of risks and flagged vulnerabilities by examining the capacity of the infrastructure to accommodate or adapt to the potential future climate load.
 Probabilities for existing climate conditions were based on the historic climate record, while projections of future climate were based on modelling, climate trend analysis, literature and expert opinion.

 Sustainable Technologies Evaluation Program (STEP)

-STEP is a multi-agency program led by Toronto and Region Conservation (TRCA).
+STEP is a multi-agency program led by Toronto and Region Conservation Authority (TRCA).
 It was developed to provide data and analytical tools necessary to support broader implementation of sustainable technologies and practices within Canada.
 Publications of STEP include the Low Impact Development Stormwater Management Planning and Design Guide; Evaluation of Solar-Assisted, Electric and Gas Golf Carts; and An Economic Analysis of Green Roof.